department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 By phone: <a href='tel:+1-202-461-6530'>1-202-461-6530</a>, **or**<br>
 By email: <a href='mailto:vetcenter.bereavement@va.gov'>vetcenter.bereavement@va.gov</a>

-Our staff will help you contact your nearest Vet Center to arrange for counseling services there, in your home, or in another comfortable location.
+Our staff will help you contact your nearest Vet Center to arrange for counseling services.